Thorkel-dev/Haschcode-2019/README.md

 **Total** | **251 004** | **180 753** | **12 033** | **843 966** | **02:03:47** |

 ### Limits ⚠️
 - The first image is chosen at random.
-This varies the results.
+This varies the results
-- The method gives a high score but is very time consuming.
+- The method gives a high score but is very time consuming
+- No unit test
-- The comments of the code are in French 🇫🇷.
+- The comments of the code are in French 🇫🇷